-With the exception of Automotive Service and Repair uses, which are prohibited, permitted uses include any uses permitted in the underlying zone for the property, provided the PDSD Director finds the proposed use to be in accordance with Section B-2.b.1, Purpose.
+With the exception of Automotive Service and Repair uses, which are prohibited, permitted uses include any uses permitted in the underlying zone for the property, provided the PDSD Director finds the proposed use to be in accordance with Section B-

-C-2.g.
+2.b.1, Purpose.

+C-2.gh.
 Screening

-1. Service areas for items such as backflow preventers and generators (but excluding meters) shall be grouped in a joint area and located away from public view.

-2. Steel, safety glass, vegetation or other malleable material may be used to provide visual delimitation to desired area.

-3. Service area screening shall not exceed 6 feet in height and must be composed of any of the following (or combination of the following):
+- 1. Service areas for items such as backflow preventers and generators (but excluding meters) shall be grouped in a joint area and located away from public view. - 2.
+Steel, safety glass, vegetation or other malleable material may be used to provide visual delimitation to desired area. - 3.
+Service area screening shall not exceed 6 feet in height and must be composed of any of the following (or combination of the following): - a.

-- a.
 Wall or structure; or - b.
-Evergreen vegetation species that provide at least 50% coverage of service areas upon installation and at least 90% coverage upon maturity.

-4. Screen height may be up to 20 feet in height where adjacent to a multiple story building.
+Evergreen vegetation species that provide at least 50% coverage of service areas upon installation and at least 90% coverage upon maturity. - 4.
+Screen height may be up to 20 feet in height where adjacent to a multiple story building.

-C-2.h.
+C-2.hi.
 Landscaping

+1. Native Plant Preservation.
-1. New species introduced must come from the Arizona Department of Water Resources Drought Tolerant/Low Water Use Plant List.
-However, plants excluded from that list may be used on private property in rain gardens or bio-swales as part of active and/or passive landscape water harvesting systems.

-2. Street trees should be provided at areas of pedestrian circulation or activity and spaced to ensure continuous canopy cover at maturity.

-3. Trees planted in the right-of-way within 4 feet of curb, 10 feet of the travel lane, or adjacent to the pedestrian area shall be of predominately vertical growth form and structure, with a single trunk, and shall not have thorns.

-4. At least 60% of trees shall be 36-inch box or larger.

-5. Accent plants and succulents are recommended for planters and/or containers.

-6. Massed shrubs and ground covers are encouraged for surface planters.

-7. Street trees in the right-of-way should be selected from Arizona Department of Water Resources Drought Tolerant/Low Water Use Plant List or approved City of Tucson Street Tree List.

-8. Street trees planted in the sight visibility triangle shall be 36 inch box minimum.
+- a.
+Native plants must be preserved in place, transplanted, or provide a 1:1 - All trees provided in fulfillment of mitigation requirements must be 36-inch box or larger. - Saguare provided in fulfillment of mitigation requirements must be a minimum of 6 feet tall. - d.
+Plants with thorns or terminal spines shall be placed clear of pedestrian circulation. - 1.
+New species introduced must come from the Arizona Department of Water Resources Drought Tolerant/Low Water Use Plant List.
+However, plants excluded from that list may be used on private property in rain gardens or bio-swales as part of active and/or passive landscape water harvesting systems. - 2.
+Street trees should be provided at areas of pedestrian circulation or activity and spaced to ensure continuous canopy cover at maturity. - 3.
+Trees planted in the right-of-way within 4 feet of curb, 10 feet of the travel lane, or adjacent to the pedestrian area shall be of predominately vertical growth form and structure, with a single trunk, and shall not have thorns. - 4.
+At least 60% of trees shall be 36-inch box or larger. - 5.
+Accent plants and succulents are recommended for planters and/or containers. - 6.
+Massed shrubs and ground covers are encouraged for surface planters. - 7.
+Street trees in the right-of-way should be selected from Arizona Department of Water Resources Drought Tolerant/Low Water Use Plant List or approved City of Tucson Street Tree List. - 8.
+Street trees planted in the sight visibility triangle shall be 36 inch box minimum.

-C-2.i.
+C-2.jj.
 On-Site Water Management

-1. Detention of storm water is not required.

-2. On-site retention of storm water is required for lots larger than one acre.

-3. For the purpose of applying active rain water harvesting requirements, Residential Mixed Use shall not be considered Commercial development.

-4. Landscaping shall incorporate passive water harvesting.

-5. Passive water harvesting storage volume may be used to offset threshold retention volume requirements and is permitted to occur in the right-of-way (subject to approval by the Department of Transportation).

-6. Landscape irrigation systems shall be designed with smart or central control systems integrated with building systems and combined with soil moisture sensors and monitors.7.
-Landscape depressions and curb openings shall be provided to allow water to flow into and out of curb side planters.

-8. Building downspouts shall be directed away from pedestrian circulation areas and sidewalks.
+- 1. Detention of storm water is not required. - $2. \ {\hbox{On-site retention of storm water is required for lots larger than one acre.} }$ - 3.
+For the purpose of applying active rain water harvesting requirements, Residential Mixed Use shall not be considered Commercial development. - 4.
+Landscaping shall incorporate passive water harvesting. - 5.
+Passive water harvesting storage volume may be used to offset threshold retention volume requirements and is permitted to occur in the right-of-way (subject to approval by the Department of Transportation). - 6.
+Landscape irrigation systems shall be designed with smart or central control systems integrated with building systems and combined with soil moisture sensors and monitors. - 7.
+Landscape depressions and curb openings shall be provided to allow water to flow into and out of curb side planters. - 8.
+Building downspouts shall be directed away from pedestrian circulation areas and sidewalks.

+Commented [DB6]: Removed as it is adressed in C-2.n.5

+9. Standing water may not be more than 6 inches deep.